IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLFragmentNode withFragment(String fragmentName)` - Adds a reference to another fragment's fields.
 Accepts the fragment name.

 `GraphQLFragmentNode withFragments(String[] fragmentNames)` - Adds reference to others fragments' fields.
 Accepts the fragments' names.

+`GraphQLFragmentNode withInlineFragment(GraphQLFragmentNode fragment)` - Adds a child fragment node with the set of fields for a particular type.

+`GraphQLFragmentNode withInlineFragments(GraphQLFragmentNode[] fragments)` - Adds child fragment nodes with the set of fields for particular types.

 `String build()` - Builds a non-formatted string representation of the fragment.